 To be eligible to run for re-election in 2021; All tax collectors must maintain their

 Qualified status by completing 2 hours MANDATORY continuing education, PER TERM.

 These credits must be completed by the third year of a collectors term.

-QUALIFIED COLLECTORVS PA QUALIFIED MUNICIPAL COLLECTOR (PQMC) (mandatory)(optional)
+QUALIFIED COLLECTORVS CERTIFIED PA TAX COLLECTOR (CPTC) (mandatory)(optional)